Continental margin: Economic significance

 The continental shelf is the most economically valuable part of the ocean.
 It often is the most productive portion of the continental margin, as well as the most studied portion, due to its relatively shallow, accessible depths.

-Due to the rise of offshore drilling, mining and the limitations of fisheries off the continental shelf, the United Nations Convention on the Law of the Sea (UNCLOS) was established.
+Due to the rise of offshore drilling, mining, and the limitations of fisheries off the continental shelf, the United Nations Convention on the Law of the Sea (UNCLOS) was established.
 The edge of the continental margin is one criterion for the boundary of the internationally recognized claims to underwater resources by countries in the definition of the "continental shelf" by the UNCLOS (although in the UN definition the "legal continental shelf" may extend beyond the geomorphological continental shelf and vice versa).
 Such resources include fishing grounds, oil and gas accumulations, sand, gravel, and some heavy minerals in the shallower areas of the margin.
-Metallic minerals resources are thought to also be associated with certain active margins, and of great value.
+Metallic mineral resources are thought to also be associated with certain active margins, and of great value.